Hugo-Roy/metal-addict-back-end/deploy.md

 9. import the bands for our database with `php bin/console app:get:bands`.
 Use `--update` for further bands import.

-10. create the fixtures (if needed) with `php bin/console doctrine:fixtures:load`
+10. create the fixtures (if needed) with `php bin/console doctrine:fixtures:load --append`.
+Don't forget the `--append` option to keep band rows.

 11. clear the cache with `php bin/console cache:clear` and run `php bin/console cache:warmup`.